Skip to Content

 that strikes in advance of an impending loss.
 You may feel anticipatory grief

 for a loved one who is sick and dying.
-Similarly, both children and adults
+Anticipatory grief helps us prepare for loss.

 Grieving is the process of